hist3907b-winter2015/module3-wranglingdata/tei-hist3907/README.md

 *If you do not see the colour-coded version of your text, this does not necessarily mean that you've done something wrong*
 + Some browsers will not perform the transformation, for security reasons.
 + In which case, here's what we can do.
 If you are using Notepad++, go to 'Plugins' >> Plugin Tools.
 Select 'XML Tools' from the list, and install it.
 You'll probably have to restart the program to complete the plugin installation.
-Open up the [1.xml] file in Notepad ++.
+Open up the [1.xml](/1.xml) file in Notepad ++.
 Then, under 'plugins'>>'xml tools" select 'XSL Transformation settings'.
 In the popup, click on the elipses: ``` ... ``` to open up the file finder, and select the ``` 000style.xsl ``` stylesheet.
 Click 'transform'.
 A new tab will open in Notepad++ _with a fully-formed html file displaying your data according to the stylesheet._ Save this, and then open it in a browser!
++ You can also check 'validate' from the XML Tools menu, which will identify errors in your XML.
+If you're still having errors, a likely culprit might be the way your geographic URLs are encoded.
+Compare what you've got with what's in the [1.xml](/1.xml) reference document.

 + _Advanced_: If you install a WAMP server, and put your xml and xsl files in the WWW folder, you *should* be able to see the transformation no problem at ``` localhost\myxml.xml ``` (for example).

 For Mac: